 - equality in the educational system.

 The WELT trajectories almost automatically develop the knowledge, skills, values, attitudes or key competencies of the several matrixes of the EU, UNESCO, OECD.
-For Flanders the transversal goals VOET or the upcoming citizenship competences decreed by the government, and the competences of Active Citizenship, the next year (September 2018) to be introduced optional course in the public education system GO!.
+For Flanders the transversal goals VOET or the (in 2019-21) transversal competences decreed by government, and the competences of Active Citizenship, the (in 2018 introduced) optional course in the public education system GO!.
 The approach is sufficiently generic to be applied in the different school systems of the EU member countries and induces schools to locally work on problems that concern all of us, in cooperation with educational and civil society organisations.
 The main objective is to form extended schools for world citizens.

 WELT also has the big advantage of not introducing an entirely new practice.
-Its base is the already since years successful and effective trans-course learning practice “Geintegreerde proef” or “Integrated test” in the technical, art and vocational strands of the Flemish secondary system.
-Improving this base WELT upgrades these strands and also makes it possible to introduce the practice in general education – contributing this way to more equality in unequal educational systems.
+Its base is the already since years successful and effective trans-course learning practice “Geintegreerde proef” or “Integrated test” in the technical, art and vocational tracks of the Flemish secondary system.
+Improving this base WELT upgrades these tracks and also makes it possible to introduce the practice in general education – contributing this way to more equality in unequal educational systems.
 After a first phase of dissemination, WELT, since 2017, inspires the upscaling of world-citizenshipeducation in Flanders through several channels.
+In 2019 it became official policy in the city educational system of Antwerp, proving its practical relevance for the modernisation of Flemish secondary education.